bathyscapher/EVA/VascularPlants/prepareList.md

 # Prepare list of Ellenberg's values
+To compile tab separated csv files with Ellenberg's values:
 1. Download the list
 1. Convert the pdf into an open text file with [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).
 1. Structure the text with [sed](https://www.gnu.org/software/sed/).

 Separate files are created for vascular plants, Bryophyta and lichens as they differ in available indicators.
 Later, they are merged into one file.

+All steps are unified in `compileEllenbergsValues.sh` that is ready to run on a Linux shell.

 ## Download